EstherPlomp/TNW-Tracking/README.md

 ```shell
 python main.py
 ```

+Of course you can run the different steps individually.
+Have a look at the contents of `main.py` to see what commands and arguments are required for each command.

 > [!IMPORTANT]
 > The code is very much not optimised, and it may take quite a while to run, depending on how many DOIs you want evaluated.
 On a fast laptop it takes around 10 minutes for 80 DOIs.